zajko/casper-sidecar/README.md

 sleep_between_keep_alive_checks_in_seconds = 30
 ```

-- `ip_address` - The IP address of the node to monitor.
+- `sse_server.connections.ip_address` - The IP address of the node to monitor.
-- `sse_port` - The node's event stream (SSE) port.
+- `sse_server.connections.sse_port` - The node's event stream (SSE) port.
 This [example configuration](./resources/example_configs/EXAMPLE_NODE_CONFIG.toml) uses port `9999`.
-- `rest_port` - The node's REST endpoint for status and metrics.
+- `sse_server.connections.rest_port` - The node's REST endpoint for status and metrics.
 This [example configuration](./resources/example_configs/EXAMPLE_NODE_CONFIG.toml) uses port `8888`.
-- `max_attempts` - The maximum number of attempts the Sidecar will make to connect to the node.
+- `sse_server.connections.max_attempts` - The maximum number of attempts the Sidecar will make to connect to the node.
 If set to `0`, the Sidecar will not attempt to connect.
-- `delay_between_retries_in_seconds` - The delay between attempts to connect to the node.
+- `sse_server.connections.delay_between_retries_in_seconds` - The delay between attempts to connect to the node.
-- `allow_partial_connection` - Determining whether the Sidecar will allow a partial connection to this node.
+- `sse_server.connections.allow_partial_connection` - Determining whether the Sidecar will allow a partial connection to this node.
-- `enable_logging` - This enables the logging of events from the node in question.
+- `sse_server.connections.enable_logging` - This enables the logging of events from the node in question.
-- `connection_timeout_in_seconds` - Number of seconds before the connection request times out.
+- `sse_server.connections.connection_timeout_in_seconds` - Number of seconds before the connection request times out.
 This parameter is optional, and defaults to 5.
-- `no_message_timeout_in_seconds` - Number of seconds after which the connection will be restarted if no bytes were received.
+- `sse_server.connections.no_message_timeout_in_seconds` - Number of seconds after which the connection will be restarted if no bytes were received.
 This parameter is optional, and defaults to 120.
-- `sleep_between_keep_alive_checks_in_seconds` - Optional parameter specifying the time intervals (in seconds) for checking if the connection is still alive.
+- `sse_server.connections.sleep_between_keep_alive_checks_in_seconds` - Optional parameter specifying the time intervals (in seconds) for checking if the connection is still alive.
 Defaults to 60.

 #### Configuring SSE legacy emulations